David Hill MBE

 Joseph Judge

-Highly versatile UK Conductor, Singer, and Producer, Joseph Judge is Chorus Master of the Leeds Philharmonic Chorus, Artistic Director of the Exon Festival, a Hallé Associate Artist as Director of the Hallé Choral Academy, and Director of Chapel Music at Rossall School.
+Conductor, Music Director, Producer, Orchestrator, and Singer, Joseph Judge is Chorus Master of the Leeds Philharmonic Chorus, Artistic Director of the Exon Festival, a Hallé Associate Artist as Director of the Hallé Choral Academy, a frequent collaborator as a Score Reader/Orchestrator with the Northern Film Orchestra, and a Music Director for Film/TV productions.

+He prepares Leeds Philharmonic Chorus for concerts with professional orchestras such as the Hallé and the Royal Philharmonic Orchestras, often conducting them in performance.
 Joseph curates a varied and exciting programme of classical music for the Exon Festival each summer, which often features live on BBC Radio.
-He continues to prepare Leeds Philharmonic Chorus for concerts with professional orchestras such as the Hallé and the Royal Philharmonic Orchestras, also conducting them in performances.
-As Director of the Hallé Choral Academy, he inspires mixed ability singers to develop their vocal technique and sight-reading abilities through the singing of core repertoire.
+As Director of the Hallé Choral Academy, he inspires mixed ability singers to develop their vocal technique and sight-reading abilities through the singing of core repertoire, and has worked as Guest Chorus Master for the Royal Liverpool Philharmonic Choir.

+He has led music sessions for Sony PlayStation, and produced the recording of Northern Lights – an album of contemporary choral works with BBC Choir of Year winners, Voices of Hope.
 As a Countertenor he continues to perform regularly as an oratorio soloist.
 He was a member of the BBC Daily Service Singers, a Lay Clerk at Manchester Cathedral, and one of the inaugural Fellows of NYCGB, frequently involved with the organisation as Section Leader for NYC and their Training Choirs.
-He has recorded music for Sony PlayStation, and recently produced the recordings for Northern Lights – an album of contemporary choral works with BBC Choir of Year winners, Voices of Hope.

 Accompanist